Divinemonk/notes-for-hackers/osint/test_osint_skills/mixed_osint.md

 1. In this [article](https://patch.com/california/pleasanton/kobe-bryant-honored-115-foot-tribute-pleasanton-field) a undisclosed field had a _mural_ of __Kobe Bryant__ cut into it.
 Which field is this?

-2. On _November 27 2005_ the website __Hak5.org__ posted in their Poles section: "_Episode 4: What was your favorite segment?_" what was the 3rd option?
+2. On _November 27 2005_ the website __Hak5.org__ posted in their Poles section: `Episode 4: What was your favorite segment?` what was the 3rd option?

 3. How many large air conditioner units are on the roof of the `Florida Best Buy: 33590 S Dixie Hwy, Florida City, FL 33034`